infracost/infracost-atlantis/README.md

       '
     ```

-    Infracost generates the Terraform Plan JSON from the Atlantis `$PLANFILE` (Terraform binary file format).
-Use the following steps instead of the above steps if you'd rather do that before Infracost runs.
-The `infracost_atlantis_diff.sh` script checks for a `$PLANFILE.json` file before checking for `$PLANFILE`.
-    ```
-    - run: terraform show -no-color -json $PLANFILE > $PLANFILE.json
-    - run: /home/atlantis/infracost_atlantis_diff.sh
-    - run: rm -rf $PLANFILE.json
-    ```

-3. Send a new pull request to change something in Terraform that costs money; a comment should be posted on the pull request by Atlantis, expand the Show Output section, at the bottom of which you should see the Infracost output.
-Set the `atlantis_debug=true` environment variable and see [this page](https://www.infracost.io/docs/integrations/cicd#cicd-troubleshooting) if there are issues.
+To test, send a new pull request to change something in Terraform that costs money; a comment should be posted on the pull request by Atlantis.
+Expand the Show Output section, at the bottom of which you should see the Infracost output.

-### Environment variables

-This section describes the required environment variables.
-Other supported environment variables are described in the [this page](https://www.infracost.io/docs/integrations/environment_variables).

-Terragrunt users should also read [this page](https://www.infracost.io/docs/iac_tools/terragrunt).
-Terraform Cloud/Enterprise users should also read [this page](https://www.infracost.io/docs/iac_tools/terraform_cloud_enterprise).

-#### `INFRACOST_API_KEY`

-**Required** To get an API key [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost register`.

-#### `INFRACOST_TERRAFORM_BINARY`

-**Required** Used to change the path to the `terraform` binary with the current version, should be set to the path of the Terraform or Terragrunt binary being used in Atlantis (Infracost works with Terraform v0.12 and above).
-If you're using the `infracost/infracost-atlantis` image (which is based on the [`runatlantis/atlantis`](https://github.com/runatlantis/atlantis/blob/master/Dockerfile) image), you can set this to:
-  - the absolute path of one of the Terraform binaries that the Atlantis image supports, e.g. `/usr/local/bin/terraform0.12.30`.
-  - a relative path from the directory in which Atlantis keeps the Terraform binary in, e.g. `<data-dir>/bin/terraform<version>`.
-Terragrunt users could use `'echo "/atlantis-data/bin/terraform${ATLANTIS_TERRAFORM_VERSION}"'`.

-#### `usage_file`

-**Optional** Path to Infracost [usage file](https://www.infracost.io/docs/features/usage_based_resources#infracost-usage-file) that specifies values for usage-based resources, see [this example file](https://github.com/infracost/infracost/blob/master/infracost-usage-example.yml) for the available options.

-#### `config_file`

-**Optional** If you need to set the Terraform version on a per-repo basis, you can define that in a [config file](https://www.infracost.io/docs/config_file/) and set this input to its path.
-In such cases, the `usage_file` input cannot be used and must be defined in the config-file too.

-#### `post_condition`

-**Optional** A JSON string describing the condition that triggers pull request comments, can be one of these:
-- `'{"has_diff": true}'`: only post a comment if there is a diff.
-This is the default behavior.
-- `'{"always": true}'`: always post a comment.
-- `'{"percentage_threshold": 0}'`: absolute percentage threshold that triggers a comment.
-For example, set to 1 to post a comment if the cost estimate changes by more than plus or minus 1%.

-#### `show_skipped`

-**Optional** Show unsupported resources (default is false).

-#### `sync_usage_file` (experimental)

-**Optional**  If set to `true` this will create or update the usage file with missing resources, either using zero values or pulling data from AWS CloudWatch.
-For more information see the [Infracost docs here](https://www.infracost.io/docs/features/usage_based_resources#1-generate-usage-file).
-You must also specify the `usage_file` input if this is set to `true`.

-#### `SLACK_WEBHOOK_URL`

-**Optional** Set this to also post the pull request comment to a [Slack Webhook](https://slack.com/intl/en-tr/help/articles/115005265063-Incoming-webhooks-for-Slack), which should post it in the corresponding Slack channel.

-#### `atlantis_debug`

-**Optional** Enable debug mode in [`infracost_atlantis_diff.sh`](https://github.com/infracost/infracost/blob/master/scripts/ci/atlantis_diff.sh) so it shows the steps being run in the Atlantis pull request comment (default is false).

-## Option 2: Plan JSON API
+## Option 3: Plan JSON API

-1. Update your Atlantis configuration to add a [custom command](https://www.runatlantis.io/docs/custom-workflows.html#running-custom-commands) that send the Terraform plan JSON file to the Infracost [plan JSON API](https://www.infracost.io/docs/integrations/infracost_api) (shown below).
+Update your Atlantis configuration to add a [custom command](https://www.runatlantis.io/docs/custom-workflows.html#running-custom-commands) that send the Terraform plan JSON file to the Infracost [plan JSON API](https://www.infracost.io/docs/integrations/infracost_api) (shown below).
 You should only need to update `MY_API_KEY` to your Infracost API key.
 A similar thing can be done with the Atlantis yaml configs in either the Server Config file or Server Side Repo Config files.
 Optionally add a step to remove secrets from the plan JSON file before sending it to the API.

   ```
   docker run ghcr.io/runatlantis/atlantis:latest server \